studiofrenetic/cartify/README.md

 This Exception is Thrown when an Item Price is invalid.

-	An extended example on how to use the Exceptions are in the controllers/home.php controller.
+	To better understand on how to use the Exceptions, you can check the example controllers.